 Then contact the school directly to learn how and when to register.

 Students Who Move During the Admissions Process

 If your family moves during the admissions process, call 718-935-2009 or contact your new zoned school to update your information and talk about changes to your kindergarten application or program.

-- If you don't have a zoned school, visit a Family Welcome Center.
+- If you don't have a zoned school, learn what to do on the New Students page.

 - Your child’s priority to attend certain programs may change if you move.

 View or download the 2023 NYC Public Schools Admissions Guide!
 This book provides an overview of admissions processes and resources for EarlyLearn (childcare for eligible families), 3-K, pre-K, kindergarten, middle school, and high school, including a section on how to use MySchools.